KamdynS/RAG/README.md

 # RAG Complete - Production RAG System

-A production-ready Retrieval-Augmented Generation (RAG) system built with modern technologies and deployed using Platform-as-a-Service (PaaS) providers for maximum scalability and ease of deployment.
+A production-ready Retrieval-Augmented Generation (RAG) system built with modern technologies.
+Deploy locally with Docker Compose or use Platform-as-a-Service (PaaS) providers for maximum scalability.

 ## 🏗️ Architecture